Appalachian State Mountaineers football: Georgia Southern

 Known as Deeper than Hate, Appalachian State enjoys a fierce Sun Belt Conference rivalry with Georgia Southern.
-This rivalry has been described by many as "the best rivalry in the Group of Five."
-Appalachian State holds a 20–15–1 lead through the 2021 season.
+This rivalry has been described by many as "the best rivalry in the Group of Five".
+Appalachian State holds a 21-18-1 lead through the 2025 season.

 Marshall

 Nicknamed The Old Mountain Feud, Appalachian State competes in a rivalry with fellow Appalachian mountain-based public university Marshall.
 The rivalry game was played annually 1977–1996.
 From 1986 to 1996 the Southern Conference foes won at least a share of the conference title a combined eight times.
 The rivalry resumed annual play in the 2020 season and is set to continue as Marshall joins Appalachian State in the Sun Belt Conference East Division in 2022.
-Appalachian State leads the total series, 15–9.
+Appalachian State leads the total series, 15–10.

 Western Carolina

 Known as the Battle for the Old Mountain Jug, Appalachian State played Western Carolina in a regional rivalry game from 1932 to 2013.
 The only years in that period in which the game was not played were 1942 to 1945, during U.S. involvement in World War II.
 In 1976, a traveling trophy known as the Old Mountain Jug was created from an old moonshine jug.
 Appalachian's record in games played is 59–18–1, and 31–7 in the Jug era.
 The Mountaineers hold the trophy, having won each of the last nine games (2005–2013) and 26 of the last 28.
-No further games in the rivalry are scheduled following Appalachian's move to the Sun Belt Conference.

-Other

-Appalachian State has developed less historic, but still competitive, rivalries with Coastal Carolina, Louisiana, and Charlotte.
-The Mountaineers had an annual rivalry with Wake Forest from 1985 to 2001 known as "The Black and Gold Rivalry."
-The rivalry was renewed once in 2017 and has been dormant since.
+The next meeting in the series will be on September 2, 2028.